 ARTICLE III - OFFICERS AND THEIR DUTIES

 Section 1.
-Officers of the WPCAG shall be Co-chairs each to serve a two year term.
+Officers of the WPCAG shall be Co-chairs each to serve a one-year term.
 The role of the Co-chairs is to ensure that the WPCAG functions properly, that there is full participation during meetings, that all relevant matters are discussed, and that effective decisions are made and carried out.
-The Co-chair representation should reflect an emphasis on balance with one Co-chair representing non- needs and the other representing consumptive water needs.
+The Co-chair representation should reflect an emphasis on balance with one Co-chair representing non-consumptive water needs and the other representing consumptive water needs.

 Section 2.
 The WPCAG will submit annually a recommended membership slate and co-chairs to the WPC for approval for the October meeting of the WPC.
 Recommendations may be made by an individual or from the floor for vote by the WPCAG membership to put forth to the WPC for consideration at the October meeting.
 Special appointments may be held in the event an officer leaves office before his/her term expires.
 In such case, the term of office will be until the next regularly scheduled appointment.